chetmurthy/pa_ppx_hashcons/README.md

    c. memoize the function `fun x y -> (x,y) : ((term * term) * term) -> term -> ((term * term) * term) * term`

+   Note that these steps are just to convert 4 arguments into a single argument, in such a way that all the pieces are stored in Ephenerom hashtables.
+There is an N-ary ephenerom hashtable (and we could have used it, since all the types are identical) but we wanted to able to handle the case where all the arguments are of different types.

    d. memoize the function `fun _ -> Hashtbl.create 251 : ((term * term) * term) * term -> (int * int, rty) Hashtbl.t`

-   It should be clear how to put all these pieces together: given `w,x,y,z : term, i, j : int`,
+   It should be clear how to put all these pieces together:

+   - given `w,x,y,z : term, i, j : int`,
    - apply step (a) to `w, x` yielding `p`
    - then step (b) to `p, y` yielding `q`
    - then step (c) to `q, z` yielding `r`